What is weight training?

-Understanding what is weight training and its tools, is achieved by: staying focused making a mental and physical effort to control and coordinate your body’s energy against gravity's resistance.
+To understand what is weight training and its tools, is to make strong mental and physical effort to control and coordinate your body’s energy against gravity's resistance.

 What is weight training?

-It is simply: using a full range of motion with good lifting form on each repetition you perform, with enough resistance to produce a full stretch and contraction for each rep, of each exercise you perform.
+It's using a full range of motion with good lifting form on each repetition you perform, with enough resistance to produce a full stretch and contraction for each rep of each exercise you perform...

 All exercises you choose for the different body parts that

-you exercise are generally performed in groups; these
+you train are generally performed in groups; these

 different groups have names...